 Make a tasty pasta dish

-If you love to cook, whip up a tastebud-pleasing pasta meal in your kitchen.
+If you love to cook, whip up some pasta in your kitchen.
 Enlist the help of a few friends if you’d like company.
 For a quick dinner with easy clean-up, try a one-pan pasta recipe with tomato, basil, and mozzarella cheese.
-To celebrate an American classic, make some macaroni and cheese.
+Or to celebrate an American classic, make some macaroni and cheese.
 If you’re in the mood to mix things up, make a Mediterranean pasta dish or tasty sesame soba noodles.
-If you want to nod to the traditional, try a recipe for cacio e pepe.
-The possibilities are endless!

-Each October 25, #WorldPastaDay lights up social media in celebration.
+Each October 25 #WorldPastaDay lights up social media.
 (And let’s be real: since people love their pasta so much, the hashtag also shows up on Instagram and Twitter on lots of other days of the year.)
-Use the hashtag to show the world the carby creation you whipped up in your kitchen, or the pasta you ordered out in celebration.
+Use the hashtag to show the world that you’re “pasta proud!"

 Go out to a pasta dinner

 Grab your friends or family (or take yourself out for a nice solo date) and head to your favorite local pasta joint.
 Order a pasta dish you’ve never tried before and enjoy every bite!

 No matter how lacking your kitchen skills may be, you can almost surely make yourself a bowl of pasta.
 Plus, pasta’s cheap.
 It’s also incredibly filling, so even if pasta wasn’t so affordable to begin with, you’d still be getting tons of food for your money.

 Pasta (especially the whole grain variety) can help sustain energy throughout the day with its rich carb content.
 It also includes folic acid, and has a low glycemic index, which means it’s not likely to cause uncomfortable spikes in your blood sugar.
 In addition, it's a great way to squeeze in your daily suggested whole grain servings